 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Principal and interest is paid ratably through payroll deductions.
-Loan terms are up to five years, except for loans to fund the purchase of a principal residence, for which the loan may be repaid over a reasonable period that may extend up to ten years.
-The loans are secured by the balance in the participant's account and bear interest at a rate of prime rate plus 1%.
-At December 31, 2014, interest rates ranged from 4.25% to 9.25%.
+The notes are secured by the balance in the participant's account and bear interest at a rate of prime rate plus 1%.